-Molecular link between diabetes and cancer describedNovember 15th, 2011 in Medical research /
+Molecular link between diabetes and cancer describedNovember 15, 2011 in Medicine & Health / Medical research

 Developing type 2 diabetes is a lengthy process.
 An early sign that it has begun is high levels of insulin in the blood.
 As long as the insulin-producing beta cells are able to compensate for the increased demand, for example when the individual is overweight, the blood sugar levels remain normal.
 It is not until the capacity for insulin secretion falls below the level needed that type 2 diabetes becomes a fact.
 The latter stage generally goes quickly, as the stressed beta cells work themselves to death.